willstepp/writings/sanctum-kthadras/sk.notes.md

 * (Dream) Sees her try to light the journal on fire, put it out, then hide it instead.

 * Has a dream he visits the house and discovers a journal when her hung body with tentacles for a face point at the dresser.
 He wakes up, unaware he was dreaming.
 It’s the middle of the night.
 The house is the same as his dream.
 He finds the journal.

+* The place looks like his dream, except reverse.
+And darker.
+He uses phone as flashlight.

+* Exploring the house he sees his reflection in the mirror and is startled.

 ### The Goat Farm (Art Center)